StephenHuang17253/gardeners-canvas/README.md

 ## User accounts for testing the application

 This project includes user registration, user login, profile view, profile edit, garden view, garden edit, plant view, plant edit, and garden location when running with environment variables.
+This project also includes browsing public gardens, managing friends (adding friends, pending, accepted, and declined invites), and weather monitoring.

 For more information, check the user manual in the wiki.